AdeelGH/CMPUT622/README.md

 - https://github.com/protocolbuffers/protobuf/tree/main/python#installation

 ## Notes
 To run CollocationExtractor and DatasetPerturbation you will need to have a local copy of their models and also the data.zip file that contains bigrams and trigrams from their repository.
 Not included in this repo since they're large files.
+You can get both the data and the vectors from https://github.com/sjmeis/CLMLDP